melissa-thecodingphoenix/lynford-enterprise/README.md

 # lynford-enterprise
-Simple landing page using html and css
+Simple website using html and css